 Bliss, I should point out, begins with a well-deserved warning about strobe lights and seizures.
 If it applies to you, take it seriously as there are a huge amount of flashing lights in this film, starting with the credits.

-Dezzy (Dora Madison, The Honor Farm, Night Of The Babysitter) is an artist.
+Dezzy (Dora Madison, The Honor Farm, Alone with You) is an artist.
 An artist suffering from a massive case of blockage.
 She can’t seem to finish her latest painting and everyone from her landlord to her agent are unhappy about this.
 She decides to take what money she has left and visit drug dealer Hadrian (Graham Skipper, Beyond The Gates, Sequence Break) who hooks her up with something described as a combination of uncut cocaine and DMT.
 One neon-lit threesome later she finds her creativity has returned.
 She also seems to have developed a need to drink blood.

 Apart from using metal on the soundtrack, Bliss certainly catches the spirit of punk and grindhouse.
 That, however, is a mixed blessing.
 Having a cast of obnoxious, we don’t care what you think about us, type characters make it very hard to get into the film.
 Ideally, you want to be able to cheer for the victims or at least enjoy their deaths at the hands of a charismatic villain like Dexter or Freddy Kruger.
 Here though, everybody sucks and I wanted them all dead.